Bob Evans Farm Fest (courtesy of Fahlgren Mortine)

 Barnesville Pumpkin Festival | Sept.
 26-29

-Celebrating 60 years in 2024, the Barnesville Pumpkin Festival returns to this Belmont County Community with a collection of giant pumpkins and plenty of classic festival fun.
+Celebrating 60 years in 2024, the Barnesville Pumpkin Festival is the signature event for this Belmont County community with its multitude of pumpkins and plenty of festival fun.
 The giant pumpkin weigh-off precedes the festival, with the winners crowned on Wednesday, Sept.
-25, and the festivities, including a car show, contests and parade kick off Thursday and span the weekend.
+25. The festivities, including a car show, contests and parade kick off Thursday and span the weekend.

 Cambridge Fall Festival | Sept.
 28

 Celebrate the fall season in historic downtown Cambridge during this festival that is brimming with fun activities that the whole family can enjoy.
-With no admission cost, the festival is the perfect budget-friendly weekend activity, featuring hay rides, craft vendors, children’s activities and much more.
+The free event features hay rides, craft vendors, children’s activities and much more.
 Be sure to pop into the Cambridge Performing Arts Center to check out the art gallery, scarecrow-contest entries and talent show.

 Rio Renaissance Faire (courtesy Final Boss Con)